To know what to leave out and what to put in; just where and just how, ah, that is to have been educated in the

 Pay particular attention to underwear & socks, especially on longer trips.
 They will have a significant effect on your comfort, and likely be much more difficult (if not impossible) to replace than your outerwear, especially in developing countries, or areas where the local people have body shapes much different than yours.
 It's always possible to purchase appropriate outerwear locally (it may well be more appropriate than what you brought with you, and often makes for good souvenirs); the same is not true of undergarments.
 Incidentally, white socks and underwear are unlikely to remain that way over time, so unless you prefer surprises, start off with a colour choice of your own!

 Inasmuch as underwear & socks are also the items of clothing that require the most frequent laundering, keep in mind that for short trips (less than a week, say), you may be able to forego that chore entirely, simply by packing a few extra pairs.
-For an arbitrarily long journey, though, three pairs of each — in conjuction with regular laundering — should easily suffice.
+For an arbitrarily long journey, though, three pairs of each — in conjunction with regular laundering — should easily suffice.

 I can't recommend the notion of disposable undergarments; it simply doesn't make a lot of sense to me.
 Enough such underwear & socks for a simple two-week trip would cost around USD$60, take up at least as much space (and weight) as what I use now, and be considerably less comfortable.
 Typically made of thin, cheap cotton, they provide neither the wicking function so important to socks & underwear in hot conditions, nor decent support (for men's underwear) or cushioning (for socks).
 And although saving me a few minutes of laundry time every 2–3 days, they would saddle me with the ecological irresponsibility of buying stuff to throw away.